While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

-Like ExpressVPN, NordVPN offers a fantastic dedicated Mac VPN app which is beautifully designed and amazingly simple to use, even if you want to deploy some of their many additional security features like leak protection.
+Like ExpressVPN, NordVPN offers a fantastic dedicated Mac VPN app which is beautifully designed and amazingly simple to use, even if you want to deploy some of their many advanced features like DNS leak protection.

-As well as top-level encryption and water-tight privacy protections, NordVPN also offers such extras as double VPN connections, which reroutes traffic through two specialty servers for extra protection, VPN over TOR servers, which also sends your data down the TOR network, and much more.
+As well as top-level encryption and water-tight privacy protections, NordVPN also offers such extras as a double VPN feature, which reroutes traffic down a secure VPN tunnel through two different VPN servers for extra protection, VPN over Tor servers, which also sends your data through the Tor network, and much more.

-With extremely competitive prices, live chat support, and a 30-day money-back guarantee, NordVPN is a real contender for the crown as one of the better VPNs for Mac devices
+With extremely competitive prices, live chat support, and a 30-day money-back guarantee, NordVPN is a quality VPN service and real contender for the crown as one of the better VPNs for Mac devices